continuedev/continue/docs/docs/telemetry.md

 ## What we track

+We track

-We track the steps that are run and their parameters and if the data collection toggle is switched on / off.
+- the steps that are run and their parameters
+- toggling of the data collection switch
+- whether you accept or reject suggestions (not the code itself)

 ## How to opt out